 For information about the application process, please contact Ming Gu with the International Programs Office at Oklahoma City University School of Law at firstname.lastname@example.org or (405) 208-5125.

 TU students who apply to the program must also complete and submit a brief application form to the TU Law Study Abroad Program Office.

 Tuition, Fees, and Payment

-Program tuition and fees can be found on the Stetson website.
-TU students will pay tuition and housing deposits to Stetson at the time of application.
+Please check back soon for 2014 tuition and fees.
+TU students will pay tuition and housing deposits to the Oklahoma City University School of Law at the time of application.
 All other payments for the program, including tuition, housing, a books & materials fee, and health insurance will be billed to the student and paid through the University of Tulsa.

-For TU students with questions about using financial aid for the program, please contact Kristi Emerson in the Office of Student Financial Services at the University of Tulsa at (918) 631-5105 or email@example.com.
+TU students with questions about using financial aid for the program may contact Kristi Emerson in the Office of Student Financial Services at the University of Tulsa at (918) 631-5105 or email@example.com.

 Enrollment Limitations for TU Law Students